 This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school.
 All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated.

-$^{^{}m 1}$ For full details about how we work to prevent and respond to peer on peer abuse, please see Appendix B.
+1 For full details about how we work to prevent and respond to child-on-child abuse, please see Appendix B.

 3. Definitions